 The Public Service Department (PSD) is funded by Special and Federal Funds.
 The PSD does not rely on General Funds.
-The PSD is predominately funded by the gross revenue tax on utility bills pursuant to 30 V.S.A. § 21, with some programs funded through federal grants and the Energy Efficiency Charge.
-For information about the PSD budget, see the approved Approved FY 2013 Budget Request or the Proposed FY 2014 Budget Request.
+The PSD is primary funded by the gross revenue tax on utility bills pursuant to 30 V.S.A. § 21, with some programs funded through federal grants and the Energy Efficiency Charge.
+For information about the PSD budget, see the FY2015 Budget.